3lau: 2012–15: Singles, touring

-In 2012, he focused on DJing and launched his 3LAU Your Mind tour.
+In 2012, he focused on DJing and launched his 3lau Your Mind tour.
 That same year, he released his second bootleg album, Dance Floor Filth.
 In 2012, the Las Vegas Review-Journal described him as "one of America's fastest-rising DJ-producers."
 In 2012 he released Dance Floor Filth 2, an album featuring his production.

 In late 2013, he went on a short tour with Carnage called the Night Riot tour.
-Wrote Jonah Ollman of Sound of Boston about 3LAU's live performances in late 2013, "A nice balance of mashups, electro-house, poppy vocal samples, and a 90's throwback here and there keep the young 20-something crowd going and constantly entertained."

-In the summer of 2015, 3LAU did his first European tour visiting Barcelona, Germany and Ibiza.
-Later that fall, he went on his first Asian tour which included Bangkok, Jakarta, Tokyo and more.
+Jonah Ollman of Sound of Boston said 3lau's live performances in late 2013 are "A nice balance of mashups, electro-house, poppy vocal samples, and a 90's throwback here and there keep the young 20-something crowd going and constantly entertained."
+In the summer of 2015, he visited Barcelona, Germany, and Ibiza on his first European tour.
+Later in the fall, he went on his first Asian tour, stops included Bangkok, Jakarta, and Tokyo.

-2016-17: Blume Records
+2016–17: Blume Records

-In 2016 3LAU launched Blume Records, an independent label with a ground-breaking model that harnesses the power of streaming to raise money for charitable causes.
-3LAU stated, "Hopefully we can inspire other people to act and there will be this domino effect."
+In 2016 3lau launched Blume Records, an independent label with a ground-breaking model that harnesses the power of streaming to raise money for charitable causes.
+3lau said, "Hopefully we can inspire other people to act and there will be this domino effect."